 Positive Global SYMPLICITY Registry Data

 While the U.S. pivotal trial did not show efficacy for the Symplicity catheter, data presented at ACC.14 for the Global SYMPLICITY Registry painted a different picture, showing a nearly 20 percent reduction in blood pressure in the same patient population as the SYMPLICITY HTN-3 trial.
-Patients with uncontrolled high blood pressure treated with renal denervation had low rates of adverse events and significant lowering of blood pressure at six months.
+Patients with uncontrolled high blood pressure treated with RDN had low rates of adverse events and significant lowering of blood pressure at six months.
 The registry is the first and largest dataset of patients treated with renal denervation.
 The open-label, multicenter study was established to examine the safety and effectiveness of the procedure.
 Outcomes presented were for the first 1,000 consecutively enrolled patients at six months.

 There were five adverse events attributed to the procedure, including four vascular access site complications (0.34 percent) and one renal artery dissection that was treated.
 There were also nine hospitalizations for hypertensive emergency (1 percent), eight for atrial fibrillation (0.9 percent), eight strokes (0.9 percent), six hospitalizations for new onset heart failure (0.7 percent), five heart attacks (0.6 percent), four deaths (0.4 percent) and two cases of new onset end-stage kidney disease (0.2 percent) that were considered unrelated to the procedure.